Scotland in a Day – Revelling in a Scottish Road Trip

 A 15th Century structure deep in traditional Clan Campbell territory, it sits on a sliver of a peninsula at the north end of Loch Awe.
 Backed impeccably by neighbouring mountains and within a whisky-induced stumble of the waterline, this ticks many peoples’ box for the quintessential Scottish castle experience.
 I include myself willingly – only a handful of ancient ruins I’ve visited have had quite this level of impact.
 Loch Awe is the longest in Scotland and has been an ever-present in today’s various adventures for good reason as it’s amongst my favourites.
 It’s deeply blue/black waters send a shiver and are the ideal partnering act for the castle’s eerie disposition.

-Lately, I’ve taken to coming at Kilchurn from the sky by drone.
+Lately, I’ve taken to coming at Kilchurn from the sky by drone – one of my top aerial picks.
 The perfect site for such a flight, Kilchurn amazes from all angles and its craggy ruins just set the creative minds into overdrive.
 Painters, photographers, poets, writers….all can have a field day with this place.

 Scotland gets a tough rap when it comes to food.
 To be quite blunt, we’ve earned that.
 An astonishingly strong natural larder surrounds us but, too often, culinary laziness and lack of confidence and imagination nullify these assets.
 Deep frying has too long been the default answer to everything.
 Chips galore and cringe-worthy attempts at a side salad see our reputation as one of the most unhealthy countries in Europe well justified.
 Stop boiling vegetables to death!
 However…..